Rebel Boys and Rescue Dogs, or Things That Kiss with Teeth

 A young adult romantic comedy that will appeal to fans of 10 Things I Hate About You and Jenn Bennett’s Alex, Approximately.

-Seventeen-year-old Brynn Riley is perfect.
-She’s on a hundred committees, has earned teacher’s pet in practically every class she’s ever taken, and is on track to make valedictorian—salutatorian if she REALLY slacks off, which, please.
+Seventeen-year-old Brynn Riley is on a hundred committees, has earned teacher’s pet in practically every class she’s ever taken, and is on track to make valedictorian.

 Why wouldn’t the cops show up on the one night she’s ever cut loose in her life?
-Why wouldn’t she be assigned community service for one tiny mistake (something she would DIE over if word ever got out)?
-And why, of all things, wouldn’t a boy from school happen to work at the pitbull rescue she chooses to do her community service hours at?
+Why wouldn’t she be assigned community service for one tiny mistake?
+And why, of all things, wouldn’t a boy from school happen to work at the pitbull rescue where she chooses to do her community service hours?

 Oliver West’s dad owns the rescue.
 And Oliver works there as his second in command.
-And Brynn and Oliver both know that she absolutely screwed him out of a major opportunity at school not twenty-four hours before she shows up for her community service.
+And Brynn and Oliver both know that she absolutely screwed him out of a major scholarship opportunity at school earlier in the semester.
+If he tells anyone at school that she was arrested, everything she’s worked so hard for will be disappear.

-If Brynn doesn’t want her secret spilled and her sterling reputation ruined, she’d better start taking Oliver seriously.
-He’ll keep quiet if she helps him land this project (since she ruined it, after all), which requires Brynn to give up her own spot in the running.
+If Brynn doesn’t want her secret spilled, she’d better start taking Oliver seriously.
+He’ll keep quiet if she helps him get another shot at the scholarship project (since she ruined it, after all).

 Praise for Kissing Ezra Holtz (and Other Things I Did for Science)